Skip to Content

 Step 7.
 Remove the skillet from the heat, and garnish with fresh basil leaves.

-Serve chicken on a bed of the creamy, heirloom tomato orzo.
+Serve golden brown chicken on a bed of the creamy, heirloom tomato orzo.

 Chicken breasts and orzo in a creamy sauce garnished with fresh basil leaves.